-- 1. Select the best answer.
+1. Select the best answer.
 On the ODCL, critical components are identified by

-- A. Ampersand (&)

-- B. Bold letters

-- C. Asterisks ()
+A. Asterisks ()

-- D. Letter color: red for critical yellow for cautionary

-- 2. Select the best answer.
+- B. Bold letters - C. Ampersand (&) - D. Letter color: red for critical yellow for cautionary - 2.
+Select the best answer.
 Critical components must be carefully examined during the ODCL.
-Which of the following are considered critical components?

-- A. Batteries

-- B. Windlocks, Stops and Bumpers

-- C. Emergency Stop button
+Which of the following are considered critical components? - A. Windlocks, Stops and Bumpers - B. Emergency Stop Button - C. Batteries - 3.

-- 3. Select the best answer.
-If you discover a load bearing part, load controlling part or operational safety device that is unsatisfactory, you should: - A. Report the situation to crane maintenance - B. Resolve the situation before continuing - C. Stop, secure the crane and notify your supervisor - D. Report the situation to crane inspection - 4.
 Select the best answer.
-Whether a critical component or not any unsatisfactory conditions must be: - A. Described in the "Remarks" block of the ODCL worksheet - B. Delivered to maintenance and engineering for action - 5.
+If you discover a load bearing part, load controlling part or operational safety device that is unsatisfactory, you should: - A. Report the situation to crane inspection - B. Report the situation to crane maintenance - C. Stop, secure the crane and notify your supervisor - D. Resolve the situation before continuing - 4.
 Select the best answer.
-Each item on the ODCL shall be marked: - A. Satisfactory, unsatisfactory, or not applicable - B. Stable, unstable, or not applicable - C. Serviceable, unserviceable, or not applicable - D. Correct, incorrect, not applicable - 6.
+Whether a critical component or not any unsatisfactory conditions must be: - A. Described in the "Remarks" block of the ODCL - B. Delivered to maintenance and engineering for action - 5.
 Select the best answer.
-What is the purpose of a hoist limit switch? - A. To cut off power to the crane when contacted - B. To prevent rotation of the hook - C. To cause the operator to slow down - D. To prevent over-travel of the hook block and the possibility of two-blocking - 7.
+Each item on the ODCL shall be marked: - A. Correct, incorrect, not applicable - B. Satisfactory, unsatisfactory, or not applicable - C. Stable, unstable, or not applicable - D. Serviceable, unserviceable, or not applicable - 6.
 Select the best answer.
-Which of the following tags prohibits operation of equipment when its operation could jeopardize the safety of personnel or endanger equipment? - A. Out of Service tag - B. Lockout tag - C. Danger tag - D. Caution tag - 8.
-Select the best answer.
-Who can remove a danger, caution, or lockout tag? - A. The building custodian - B. The person who attached the tag or his or her supervisor when they are not available - C. The crane operator - D. All crane maintenance personnel
+What is the purpose of a hoist limit switch? - A. To cut off power to the crane when contacted - B. To cause the operator to slow down - C. To prevent over-travel of the hook block and the possibility of two-blocking - D. To prevent rotation of the hook